 Even Mr. FMK said it was good.
 And he is usually very nonchalant about a lot of the recipes on here.
 He is not a picky eater, at all, so he is easy to please.
 But when he makes a point to say “This is really good” then I KNOW it’s a winner.

 What Is In A Power Bowl?

 Basically, it’s your perfect balance of protein, grains, veggies and fat.
 That’s what gives you the power to tackle just about anything – even tidying up!

-Even though its a chicken power bowl recipe, I really like to pack in a TON of vegetables for an extra dose of nutrition.
+Even though its a chicken power bowl recipe, I really like to pack in a TON of vegetables because plants are full of nutrition.
 And depending on your grains and dressing ingredients, this bowl can be made gluten and dairy-free!